Q & A

 Q: Do you work outside of San Diego?

 A: Yes.
-I can work remotely, so I work for clients all over the country.
+I can work remotely.
+I work for clients all over the country and in the UK.

 Q: Where did you go to college?
 I might remember you, but your name doesn’t sound familiar.